mu-semtech/mu-migrations-service/README.md

 currently includes SPARQL queries (`*.sparql`) and Turtle files (`*.ttl`).
 We intend more formats to be supported in the future.

+Migrations are run sequentially in alphabetical order of the file name.
+A migration has to complete successfully in order for the next migration to start, there is no concurrent execution of migrations.
+If a migration fails to run, no subsequent migrations will be attempted.

+The completion of a migration is stored in the database.
+A migration that has been marked as completed will not be started again.

 ## How to

 Migrations are specified in files, to be executed in the order of